jacobdensford/jacobdensford.com/fell/playing-the-game.md

 # Playing the Game

-Most of the time, you will use your wits and simply say what you do in response to the corrupted land and its inhabitants described by the facilitator.
+Most of the time, you simply say what you do in response to the corrupted land and its inhabitants described by the facilitator.
 Sometimes, rolling dice is unavoidable.

 ## Tests